Our work in suicide prevention

 - Centre for Rural and Remote Mental Health, Community Advisory Group.

-We have a diverse and passionate team which is dedicated to the prevention of suicide.
+We have a diverse and passionate team dedicated to the prevention of suicide.

 Our skills in suicide prevention include:

 - Translating evidence into scalable prevention programs and practical resources that are fit-for-purpose

 - Delivering effective and tailored responses to the prevention of suicide at a regional and national level

 - Working with a range of health and non-health sectors, communities and partners